-- Note 1: The total error includes all errors except a quantization error, and is defined as a maximum deviation from the ideal conversion line. - Note 2: Conversion time is different in recommended value by power supply voltage.
+Note 1: The total error includes all errors except a quantization error, and is defined as a maximum deviation from the ideal conversion line.

+Note 2: Conversion time is different in recommended value by power supply voltage.
+About conversion time, please refer to "Register Configuration".
-About conversion time, please refer to "Register Configuration" in the section of AD converter. - Note 3: Please use input voltage to AIN input Pin in limit of V{AREF} V{SS}.

-When voltage of range outside is input, conversion value becomes unsettled and gives affect to other channel conversion value. - Note 4: Analog Reference Voltage Range: $\Delta V{AREF} = V{AREF} V{SS}$ - Note 5: When AD is used with V{DD} < 2.7, the guaranteed temperature rauge varies with the operating voltage.
+Note 3: Please use input voltage to AIN input Pin in limit of V{AREF} - V{SS}.
+When voltage of range outside is input, conversion value becomes unsettled and gives affect to other channel conversion value.

+Note 4: Analog Reference Voltage Range: V{AREF} = $A{VDD} - A{VSS}$